bluescan/tacentview/docs/cli.md

 Set output verbosity with --verbosity (-v) and a single integer value after it from 0 to 2.
 0 means no text output, 1 is the default, and 2 is full/detailed.

+To launch in GUI mode run without any arguments or with the file or directory you want to open as the argument.
+Directories should be specified with a trailing slash.
+You may optionally specify the profile to use with the --profile (-p) command followed by the profile name.

+When launching this way the selected profile is not saved to the config on exit.
+This is useful, for example, to start with the 'kiosk' profile active. e.g. tacentview -p kiosk C:/Slidehow/
+By default the kiosk profile auto-starts the slideshow in shuffle mode.
+Like all profiles it can be configured however is desired.

 NOTATION
 --------